Greeley County, Kansas: Townships

 Greeley County was previously divided into three townships.
 However, in 1992, Colony Township and Harrison Township were merged into Tribune Township, leaving only one township for the county.
 This was not reported to the U.S. census until 2006, thus the 2000 census did not reflect the merger, but the 2010 census did.

 None of the cities within the county are considered governmentally independent, and all figures for the townships include those of the cities.
 In the following table, the population center is the largest city (or cities) included in that township's population total, if it is of a significant size.

+In popular culture

+Greeley County appears in several episodes of the television series Prison Break.